Final Fantasy VII: Advent Children: Final Fantasy VII: Advent Children Complete

 In addition to new scenes and higher visual quality, the director's cut added new details.
 In this example, the director's cut (above) adds a wound across Cloud's left cheek, and blood smears on his right arm.

-A director's cut of the film, entitled Final Fantasy VII Advent Children Complete was released on the Blu-ray format.
-The new edition of the film was released in Japan on April 16, 2009.
+A director's cut of the film, entitled Final Fantasy VII Advent Children Complete, was released in Japan on April 16, 2009, exclusively for the Blu-ray format.
 A separate version was sold that included a demo of Final Fantasy XIII.
 Both editions included the first HD trailers of Final Fantasy Versus XIII and Final Fantasy Agito XIII, though the third edition without the extra videos or demos was also released.
 On April 11 and 12, days before Advent Children Completes release, Square Enix held four special screenings of Advent Children Complete at the Ginza Sony Building in Tokyo.
 There were 800 seats available to those who reserved the Blu-ray or the PlayStation 3 bundle at the Square Enix e-store and were Square Enix's online website members.

 Advent Children Complete has a higher visual quality than the original release, is 26 minutes longer than the film's original cut, and contains roughly one thousand revised scenes.
 Themes expanded in Advent Children Complete include Cloud's development, Denzel's background, and a more in-depth view of the Turks and Rufus Shinra.
 The film's staff wanted to add links to the other titles in the Compilation of Final Fantasy VII released since the original film.
 This version has more violence, specifically blood during the fights, as the staff wanted to bring a "dirtier" look to the film, with characters' faces and clothes getting darker and dirtier throughout the battles.
 Additionally, the fight between Cloud and Sephiroth was expanded by several minutes and included a scene in which Sephiroth impales Cloud on his sword and holds him in the air, mirroring the scene in the game where he performs the same action.